The Loveland Frog: Monster, Alien, or Escaped Pet?

 The First Sighting

 The first reported sighting occurred in 1955, possibly in May, around 3:30 in the morning.
-Though beyond that, the story varies.
-There are generally three versions of this tale, though each differ only slightly from one another.
+Beyond that, the story varies.
+There are generally three versions of this tale, though each differs only slightly from the others.
 They all begin with a businessman or a traveling salesman driving along an unnamed road at night, but it is here that the stories tend to diverge.

 The Shockey Sighting